03 February 2022

 White eight-pin ESP connector

 P4 / ESP is the CPU power connector.
 It is available in 4- as well as 8-pin version (also as 2 x 4-pin variant).
 With modern and high-tech processors, the power consumption is sometimes higher than a standard 24-pin connector can guarantee.
-Therefore it is necessary to connect an additional ATX12V or ESP12V cable to the motherboard as auxiliary power supply.
+It is therefore necessary to connect an additional cable to the motherboard to the ATX12V or ESP12V socket to act as an auxiliary power supply.

 Black eight-pin PCIe connector